Quantcast

 Consider this last question: A kid buys a plastic beverage bottle.
 It’s tossed in the trash and buried in a landfill, where decomposing will take over 400 years.
 However, if that beverage bottle is recycled, it can be transformed back into the same plastic pellets used to make it in the first place.

-Yes, it still takes some energy to recycle, but this bottle’s life is not over, and it is part of a “cycle” in which natural resources do not go to waste.
+Yes, recycling still takes some energy, but this bottle’s life is not over, and it is part of a “cycle” in which natural resources do not go to waste.
 Before you toss something in the trash, ask yourself: “Is this really garbage?”

 Are you interested in using less plastic?
 Learn ways to garden with less plastic.